-As Y11 approach their final examinations in the summer, it is vital that they feel confident and well equipped with all the necessary knowledge and skills needed to perform well in their exams.
+As Y11 approach both their mock exams in November and their final examinations in the summer, it is vital that they feel confident and well equipped with all the necessary knowledge and skills needed to perform well in their exams.
 More importantly, they need to know how to manage their time wisely, effectively and productively, creating a revision schedule that enables them to revisit topics in all subjects more than once, as well as build in time for relaxation, including socialising with family and friends.

 The secret is to be systematic, think long term and not leave everything to the last minute when everything piles up and panic sets in because they feel overwhelmed by everything they now realise they’ve got to do.